ibrahimaluc/carcounting/README.md

-# carCounting
+# Car Counting
- It is a car counting tutorial with openCV
+ It is a car counting tutorial with openCV.